FilipePfluck/skeleton-loading-react/README.md

 Just pass the component you want to load as a children to the Skeleton component.
 If the children is receiving any props, you should also pass an `exampleProps` prop, which is an object with the same props that your component receives, that will be used to determine, for example, the length of the texts.
+Notice that it is important to import the css aswell.

 Here is a basic example:
 ```
 import {Skeleton} from 'skeleton-loading-react'
+import "skeleton-loading-react/dist/index.css"

 import {UserCard} from '../Components/UserCard'